How do we Control Oil During the Summer? Plus my very first ever book review.

 balance itself.

-within 3-4 splashes, and doesn’t leave your skin tight or dry, nor slippery
+If your cleanser rinses easily, i.e. within 3-4 splashes, and doesn’t leave your skin tight or dry or slippery

 like a film has been left behind, then you have the right cleanser.
 Toner also keeps oil and water levels to what